daodiseoanchor/anchor-docs/ethanchor/ethanchor-contracts/exchangeratefeeder.md

 # ExchangeRateFeeder

-The ExchangeRateFeeder contract is responsible for calculating and determining the exchange rate between an Ethereum stablecoin and their aTerra counterpart.
+The ExchangeRateFeeder contract is responsible for calculating and determining the exchange rate between an Ethereum stablecoin and their aDaodiseo counterpart.

 ## Events